Frequently Asked Questions

 How do you protect privacy and dignity during care?

-Privacy and dignity are central to how we work.
-This means asking permission, listening carefully, and never rushing or assuming.
-From how someone likes things done, to when they want support and who is present, we shape care around what feels right.
-We treat each person as an individual and every visit as a privilege.
+By asking permission, listening carefully, and never rushing or assuming.
+From how someone likes things done to who is present during care, we shape every visit around what feels right, and we treat being welcomed into someone’s home as a privilege.

 What if I am still not sure what we need?